 Academic Application Deadlines

-- Freshman applicants may apply for the fall semester (August) or spring semester (January).
+- First-time Undergraduate applicants may apply for the fall semester (August) or spring semester (January).

 - Undergraduate transfer applicants may apply for any semester or term.

 Graduate applicants may apply for any semester or term, with the following exceptions: